What to Do If Dishwasher Doesn’t Fit Under the Counter

 If unsure of the gap, you can raise the dishwasher using a toe plate or shims.
 Make sure the gap is the exact size of the dishwasher’s door.
 You can also paint the wood to match the theme of your kitchen.

 But remember, this is not a permanent solution.
-Adjusting the dishwasher is difficult, so make sure it fits into your kitchen before deciding on a solution.
+Adjusting the dishwasher is difficult, so ensure it fits into your kitchen before deciding on a solution.

 Is the Dishwasher Supposed to Stick Out?

 A dishwasher is perfectly normal to “stick out” when you open the door or pull out the rack.
 And this rarely affects the performance of your dishwasher.
-It makes it easier to pull dishes out of the machine, open the door, maneuver the appliance around the area, and press the settings buttons.
+Pulling dishes from the machine, opening the door, manoeuvre the appliance around the area, and pressing the settings buttons make it more accessible.

 If the dishwasher doesn’t fit flush with the countertop, you can raise it using wood planks or shims.
 In most cases, the dishwasher will not flush with the countertop if it doesn’t fit properly.

-If the gap is over one inch, it’s better to use fillers.
+If the gap is over one inch, using fillers is better.
 Hardwood fillers can span this gap.
 If the gap is more comprehensive than an inch, you can use wood to build a platform to put the dishwasher on.

 Conclusion